-There is not scientific or factual basis for making broad sweeping recommendations (as done by budtenders) and it needs to stop immediately.
-We need to seek to understand better which standardized cannabis composition is causing which effects, at which doses, when delivered with which methods and to which type of users.
+There is no scientific or factual basis for making broad sweeping recommendations (as done by budtenders) and it needs to stop at once.
+We need to better understand which standardized cannabis composition is causing which effects, at which doses when delivered with which methods and to which type of users.

 An example of this is THC and CBD.
 These two examples are the main drivers of cannabis’ recreational and therapeutic effects.

-CBD is a non-intoxicating compound known to lift anxiety, inflammation, pain and other medical ailments.
+CBD is a non-intoxicating compound known to lift some issues.

-Users seeking potent euphoric experience choose THC-dominant strains.
-The strain is also indicated for patients for the treatment of depression, anxiety, pain, and insomnia.
+Users seeking potent euphoric experiences choose THC-dominant strains.
 If you dislike the side effects associated with THC, choose a strain with high levels of CBD instead.

-They contain equal level of THC and CBD, offering mild symptom relief.
+They contain equal levels of THC and CBD, offering mild symptom relief.
 This is the perfect choice for those new to the cannabis world.

 CBD-dominant strains contain small amounts of THC thus highly recommended for those sensitive to THC or patients looking for clear-headed symptom relief.